simonasnow/MultilingualPerspectivistNLU/README.md

 - The EPICorpus (Frenda et al. 2023) is avalaible on HuggingFace: https://huggingface.co/datasets/Multilingual-Perspectivist-NLU/EPIC
 - Released models are available on HuggingFace: https://huggingface.co/Multilingual-Perspectivist-NLU/aggregatedModel
 - The MultiPICorpus (Casola, Frenda, Lo et al. 2024) is available on HuggingFace: https://huggingface.co/datasets/Multilingual-Perspectivist-NLU/MultiPICo
-- The folder code contains the scripts used for experiments published in Casola et al. (2023) at EMNLP 2023
+- The folder code contains the scripts used for the experiments published in Casola et al. (2023) at EMNLP 2023

 # Publications
 ```